 A facility may choose to depreciate an asset that cost less than \$5,000 or was allocated at less than \$5,000.
-In these cases, the Division of Medicaid will not adjust the depreciation expense nor enter an adjustment to allow the asset expense.
+In these cases, the Division of Medicaid will not adjust the depreciation expense nor enter an adjustment to allow the asset as an expense in the cost report period.
+Similarly, the provider should not adjust depreciation expense and expense these assets, for cost report purposes only, either.
+However, if the provider chooses to do so, a separate depreciation schedule, for Medicaid purposes only, must be prepared and submitted with these expensed assets removed.
 Additionally, the capitalized asset will not be used for comparison to the new bed value to determine depreciation type.
 Only assets greater than or equal to \$5,000 are used for the comparison.